ADM's CEO continues to expect closing of Graincorp acquisition by year-end

 "We're very anxious to put that (Graincorp) as part of our family and part of our portfolio," Woertz said in comments before a gathering of business leaders in Chicago.

 ADM is one of four large players known as the "ABCD" companies that dominate the flow of agricultural goods around the world.
-The others are Bunge Ltd, Cargill Inc and Louis Dreyfus Corp.
+The others are Bunge Ltd (BG.N), Cargill Inc CARG.UL and Louis Dreyfus Corp LOUDR.UL.

 ADM's planned purchase of Graincorp, announced in April, is the latest move in the rapid consolidation of the global grains sector amid intense competition to feed fast-developing countries like China.